-Within the book one of the main characters, Tengo (天吾), reads a short story titled ‘Town of Cats’ while on the train to visit his ageing father who lives in a sanatorium.
-While the tale takes on a larger meaning within the context of Tengo’s estranged relationship with his father, it’s just as fantastical on its own and even more so when I found myself inside the story on recent train journey through New Taipei (新北)…
+Within the book, one of the main characters, Tengo (天吾), reads a short story titled ‘Town of Cats’ while on the train to visit his ageing father who lives in a sanatorium.
+While the tale takes on a larger meaning within the context of Tengo’s estranged relationship with his father, it’s just as fantastical on its own and even more so when I found myself inside the story on a recent train journey through New Taipei (新北)…

 Town of Cats

 by Haruki Murakami (excerpt published by The New Yorker)

 When the train left Tokyo Station, Tengo took out the paperback that he had brought along.
 It was an anthology of short stories on the theme of travel and it included a tale called “Town of Cats,” a fantastical piece by a German writer with whom Tengo was not familiar.
 According to the book’s foreword, the story had been written in the period between the two World Wars.

 In the story, a young man is travelling alone with no particular destination in mind.
 He rides the train and gets off at any stop that arouses his interest.
 He takes a room, sees the sights, and stays for as long as he likes.
 When he has had enough, he boards another train.
 He spends every vacation this way.